Multimedia Entertainment

-Multimedia Entertainment, Inc. (formerly Avco Program Sales) was an American television production/distribution company originally formed in 1968.
+Multimedia Entertainment, Inc. (formerly Avco Broadcasting Corporation Syndicated Division, Avco Program Sales, Multimedia Program Sales and Multimedia Program Productions) was an American television production/distribution company originally formed in 1968.

 History

-The firm was launched as Avco Program Sales in 1968 as a television production/distribution company owned by the Cincinnati-based Avco Corporation.
+The firm was launched, first as Avco Broadcasting Corporation Syndicated Division, and later in 1972 as Avco Program Sales in 1968 as a television production/distribution company owned by the Cincinnati-based Avco Corporation.
 Another company called Avco Embassy Television (which was sold to Norman Lear and Jerry Perenchio in 1982 and folded into Embassy Telecommunications) was originally responsible for television distribution of the Embassy Pictures film library.
 In addition, Avco Program Sales concentrated on its own in-house productions.
-One of its first programs was The Phil Donahue Show in 1970.
+One of its first programs was The Phil Donahue Show, which was launched nationally in 1970.
+Avco Embassy is the original syndicator of the Phil Donahue Show, before the formation of Avco Program Sales in 1972.

+In 1971, Avco Broadcasting Corporation's syndicated unit teamed up with cartoon producer Hanna-Barbera Productions to launch two holiday specials for Thanksgiving and Christmas by 1972.
+The following year, by 1973, Avco Broadcasting and Meredith Corporation teamed up to produce nine family-oriented television specials for syndication (including the Meredith and Avco stations) by way of its Avco Program Sales division.
+Also in 1973 Avco attempted a national expansion of The Paul Dixon Show, a Cincinnati-based variety program which aired on Avco's television station group; that effort lasted less than a year.

-In 1976, Multimedia, Inc., a Greenville, South Carolina-based newspaper publisher and broadcaster, purchased the production and syndication rights to The Phil Donahue Show and the regionally distributed Bob Braun Show from Avco, which was breaking up its media interests.
+In 1976, Multimedia, Inc., a Greenville, South Carolina-based newspaper publisher and broadcaster, purchased the production and syndication rights to The Phil Donahue Show and the regionally distributed Bob Braun 50-50 Club from Avco, which was breaking up its media interests.
 Multimedia also acquired WLWT in Cincinnati, Avco's flagship station, and initially based its syndication division there.
+The division was first named as Multimedia Program Sales, then as Multimedia Program Productions in 1977, before landing on its Multimedia Entertainment name in 1983.
 For the next two decades Multimedia Entertainment specialized in audience-participation daytime talk shows with Donahue as its flagship program.